- Click to select...

 4.6.1 DUE DILIGENCE

-- The third party will become a channel partner.
+- The third party will become a channel partner or a technology alliance partner.

 - The third party will serve as a partner with Entrust on a government or state-owned project or tender (e.g., as a systems integrator, consortium member or other partner with whom Entrust has a contract in place).